The definitive guide to streaming services in Ireland

 An iconic company and a name familiar to both adults and children alike, Disney launched its own streaming service, Disney+, in the US and Canada in late 2019, and in Ireland in March 2020.

-Disney no longer offers a free trial period.
+Disney+ no longer offers a free trial period but regularly runs introductory promotional offers.

 Offering

-With Disney+ you can watch on up to four devices at a time, make multiple downloads, and get personalised recommendations.
+With Disney+ you can make multiple downloads on up to 10 devices for offline viewing and get personalised recommendations.
 You can also set up to seven different profiles, and set Kids Profiles to keep your younger ones safe from any slightly racy content.

 Disney+ is available to stream online at www.disneyplus.com/en-ie and on mobile and tablet via the iOS and Android apps.
 It's also available on the usual TV viewing platforms such as Apple TV, Chromecast and the Sky Q box.